- Singing, Anatomy

 Alexander's four books Man's Supreme Inheritance / Conscious, Constructive Control of the Individual / The Use of the Self / The Universal Constant in Living, are available through Centerline Press.
 STAT (see above) have a few books not available elsewhere.
 Check also Robert Rickover's page in the Complete Guide to the Alexander Technique: http://www.alexandertechnique.com/books/

 F. M. The Life of Frederick Matthias Alexander by Michael Bloch.
-The most extensive biographical information on F. M. I have a little doubt about this book.
+The most extensive biographical information on F. M., but I have a little doubt about this book.
 There is a refreshing non-partisan analysis of Alexander’s character, foibles and obsessions, which redresses the balance admirably with respect to other versions that seek to minimise these aspects of the great man.
 But nowhere in the book does Bloch really take the trouble to give the counterbalance: a solid acknowledgement of Alexander’s extraordinary achievement as a whole, and of the profundity of his discoveries and their meaning for today’s society.
 Indeed, the first page of the Prologue is so woefully off course that I am surprised that Walter Carrington who wrote the preface, did not intervene.
 (But of course, that’s Carrington’s example to us all, of never interfering with another’s freedom to live life as they deem fit).
 The overall impression left by the book for non-Alexandrians, however, will be pretty unbalanced in my view.
 It is very doubtful that after reading it one would be inspired to give the Technique a try!
 Read it for an excellent account of the narrative of Alexander’s life.

 Freedom to Change (originally Body Awareness in Action) by Frank P. Jones.
 Available from STAT.
 The classic analysis and interpretation of the Technique by the first serious researcher into its mechanisms.
 Much biographical information, and an examination of the four books.